daeuniverse/dae/docs/en/how-it-works.md

 > For effective direct connection, advanced users with specific network topologies should ensure that, after configuring the [kernel parameters](user-guide/kernel-parameters.md) and **disabling** dae, other devices can access the network normally when the device with dae is set as the gateway.
 For instance, accessing 223.5.5.5 should yield a "UrlPathError" response.
 When performing tcpdump on the dae-equipped device, request packets from client devices should be visible.

-Consequently, dae doesn't perform SNAT for directly connected traffic.
+Consequently, dae does not perform SNAT for directly connected traffic.
 In setups with a "side-router," this leads to asymmetric routing.
 In this scenario, when sent out, traffic from client devices passes through dae to the gateway, but when received, traffic goes directly from the gateway to client devices, bypassing dae.

 > Here, "side-router" refers to: 1) functioning as the gateway, 2) performing SNAT on TCP/UDP, and 3) having the LAN and WAN interfaces in the same network segment.
 >